khulnasoft-lab/design.khulnasoft.com/doc/pajamas-ui-kit.md

 ### Using Auto Layout

 Components with [Auto Layout][figma-docs-auto-layout] dynamically resize based on the content within.
 This works well for components that need to maintain padding and spacing.
-With the current Auto Layout capabilities, a good rule of thumb is to use it when the component grows either vertically or horizontally, but not both.
-A button is a good candidate for Auto Layout, because it can resize horizontally based on label length, and whether or not icons are included.
+A button is a good candidate for auto layout, because it can resize horizontally based on label length, and whether or not icons are included.
+Complex responsive-like components, like a modal, can be created with auto layout.

 ## Adding descriptions, notes, and annotations